 Print your PDF stocking template out onto A4 paper, making sure the scale is set to 100%, then tape the sheets together and cut out both the stocking template and the rectangle template for the top of the stocking.

 Cut out your log cabin patchwork piece using the stocking template.
-Line up the top corners of your stocking template with the top and right edges of your patchwork rectangle to keep your square centred.
+Line up the top corners of your stocking template with the top and right edges of your patchwork rectangle to keep your square centered.

 Use your stocking template to cut out one piece of fabric for your lining, and one for your backing.
 (We’re only going to line the front piece of your stocking to hide all the log cabin seams, but the back piece does not need to be lined.)